 My first understanding of treating the “whole” patient and not just the disease came early in my career.
-As a first year student at UMDNJ-RWJMS, I took part in a program that paired me with an elderly Indian female patient with gynecological cancer.
-My experiences with her visits to CINJ for treatments and doctor’s appointments, hospitalizations and eventually her death, made a lasting impression on my development as a physician.
+As a first-year medical student, I took part in a program that paired me with an elderly South Asian female patient with gynecologic cancer.
+My experiences with her visits for treatments and doctor’s appointments, hospitalizations and eventually her death, made a lasting impression on my development as a physician.
 From that time, I knew that good communication between doctor and patient was a critical aspect in providing comprehensive care.

-Sister Marie DiPazzi award for Scholarship, Humanism and Professionalism, 2005
+- Sister Marie DiPazzi award for Scholarship, Humanism and Professionalism, 2005